mudzereli/DayzEpochChernarus/README.md

 MINOR CHANGES AND TWEAKS
 ------------------------
+- [x] 02/13 - You can now press HOME to bring up the respawn menu if it gets closed somehow
+- [x] 02/13 - Starting weapons are now equipped properly
 - [x] 02/09 - Air Trader Protection Radius Increased To 50m From 30m
 - [x] 01/27 - Security Updates
 - [x] 01/04 - Change TS IP to Domain In Load Screen